-Filed d by the F Registrant ⊠ Filed l by a Pai rty other than the Registrant o Chec ck the app propriate box: 0 Preliminary Proxy Statement 0 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement 0 Definitive Additional Materials 0 Soliciting Material Pursuant to §240.14a-12 SPX Corporation (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payr nent of F iling Fee (Check the appropriate box): \boxtimes No fee required.
-0 Fee cor (1) nputed on table below per Exchange Act Rules 14a-6 (i) (1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee pai d previously with preliminary materials: 0 which t box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the r Schedule and the date of its filing.
-(1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:
+Filed l by the R egistrant ⊠ Filed l by a Par ty other than the Registrant o Che ck the app propriate box: 0 Preliminary Proxy Statement 0 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Definit Definitive Proxy Statement 0 Definit Definitive Additional Materials 0 Soliciti ng Material Pursuant to §240.14a-12 SPX Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payr ment of Fi ling Fee (Check the appropriate box): X No fee required.
+0 Fee co nputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee pa aid previously with preliminary materials.
+0 Check paid pi box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was reviously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: